remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ### Function Calls ###

 An architecture's [calling convention](http://www.agner.org/optimize/calling%5Fconventions.pdf) determines where to put a function's arguments before jumping to the first instruction of that function, where to read the return value from when control flow returns and how many bytes the stack should be aligned to.
 While 32-bit x86 architectures have a huge variety ([the list](http://en.wikipedia.org/wiki/X86_calling_conventions#List_of_x86_calling_conventions) includes cdecl, stdcall, fastcall & thiscall) the x86-64 landscape is a lot simpler.
-This compiler will output code that uses the [System V AMD ABI](http://people.freebsd.org/~obrien/amd64-elf-abi.pdf), which is used by the Linux, BSD & OSX OSes.
+This compiler will output code that uses the [System V AMD ABI](http://people.freebsd.org/~obrien/amd64-elf-abi.pdf), which is used by the Linux, BSD & OSX OSes ([here's](http://www.classes.cs.uchicago.edu/archive/2011/spring/22620-1/docs/handout-03.pdf) a brief overview).
 The [Microsoft x86] convention (http://msdn.microsoft.com/en-us/library/9b372w95%28v=VS.80%29.aspx) only differs slightly - fewer function parameters are passed in registers - so it should be relatively simple to modify the compiler to produce Windows-compatible Assembly code.

 However, both x86-64 conventions agree that 64-bit integers are returned in the <tt>rax</tt> register: